-Another one is that the rank-$r$ systems in $\M_M$ can further be extended to a rank-one system (\ref{r1}) in the larger space $\M_{rM}$.
-However, as was shown in \cite{Bandos:1999qf,Vasiliev:2001dc,Bandos:2005mb} the rank--fields in $\M_M$ with higher $M$ describe conformal fields in diverse space-time dimensions.
-In particular, a rank--one field in $\M_8$ describes all conformal fields in the six-dimensional Minkowski space.
+On the other hand, as shown in \cite{Bandos:1999qf,Vasiliev:2001dc,Bandos:2005mb} the rank-one fields in $\M_M$ with higher $M$ describe conformal fields in diverse space-time dimensions.
+In particular, a rank-one field in $\M_8$ describes all conformal fields in the six-dimensional Minkowski space.
 This implies that conformal currents in four space-time dimensions, that were shown in \cite{gelcur} to be described by rank-two fields in $\M_4$, are equivalent to conformal fields in six space-time dimensions.
 More precisely we should say that the $4d$ currents are dual to the $6d$ conformal fields.
-The reason is that fields are represented by the product of $C_-$ fields in (\ref{r1}) while the currents are represented by the product of $C_+$ and $C_-$, where $C_+$ and $C_-$ describe, respectively, particles and anti-particles, \ie the space of single-particle states and its dual.\footnote{Strictly speaking this interpretation requires an additional factor of $i$ in the second term of (\ref{r1}), skipped in this paper.
-For more detail in these issues we refer the reader to \cite{gelcur}.} In this paper we will loosely identify the currents with the fields.
+The reason is that the space of states of higher-dimensional fields are represented by the product of $C_-$ fields in (\ref{r1}) while the currents are represented by the product of $C_+$ and $C_-$, where $C_+$ and $C_-$ describe, respectively, particles and anti-particles, \ie the space of single-particle states and its dual.\footnote{Strictly speaking this interpretation requires an additional factor of $i$ in the second term of (\ref{r1}), skipped in this paper.
+For more details on these issues we refer the reader to \cite{gelcur}.} In this paper we will loosely identify the currents with the fields.

-Now we are in a position to explain how rank-two equations give rise to conserved currents considering for simplicity the reduction of $\M_4$ to the usual Minkowski space.
+Now we are in a position to explain how rank-two equations give rise to conserved currents considering for simplicity the reduction of $\M_4$ to usual Minkowski space.